nopSolutions/nopCommerce-Docs/developer/plugins/how-to-write-plugin_4.20.md

 So let's start:

-1. **Create the model**.
+- **Create the model**.
 Add a **Models** folder in the new plugin, and then add a new model class which fits your need.
-1. **Create the view**.
-Add a **Views** folder in the new plugin, and then add a cshtml file named Configure.cshtml.
+- **Create the view**.
+Add a **Views** folder in the new plugin, and then add a cshtml file named `Configure.cshtml`.
 Set **"Build Action"** property of the view file is set to **"Content"**, and the **"Copy to Output Directory"** property is set to **"Copy always"**.
 Note that configuration page should use "_ConfigurePlugin" layout.
-1. Also make sure that you have **_ViewImports.cshtml** file into your \Views directory.
+- Also make sure that you have `_ViewImports.cshtml` file into your \Views directory.
 You can just copy it from any other existing plugin.
-1. **Create the controller**.
+- **Create the controller**.
 Add a **Controllers** folder in the new plugin, and then add a new controller class.
-A good practice is to name plugin controllers {Group}{Name}Controller.cs.
+A good practice is to name plugin controllers `{Group}{Name}Controller.cs`.
 For example, PaymentPayPalStandardController.
 Of course it's not a requirement to name controllers this way (but just a recommendation).
 Then create an appropriate action method for configuration page (in admin area).
 Let's name it *"Configure"*.
-Prepare a model class and pass it to the following view using a physical view path: - *"~/Plugins/{PluginOutputDirectory}/Views/Configure.cshtml"*.
+Prepare a model class and pass it to the following view using a physical view path: `~/Plugins/{PluginOutputDirectory}/Views/Configure.cshtml`.
-Use the following attributes for your action method:
+- Use the following attributes for your action method:

     ```csharp
     [AuthorizeAdmin] //confirms access to the admin panel